 Well, a new school year is starting and so are the activities.
 We can’t be the only family facing this dilemma.
 How do you decide what’s important and what can be put aside?

 One thing I know after living this crazy life for several years is I want off the merry go round.
 I want to have family dinners at home.
-I want to talk with my junior high school daughter about her day and not have it be in the car on the way somewhere.

 So we are cutting back this year.
 The kids will play sports and do music, and we just aren’t sure about anything else at this point.